timetoady/timetoady.gihub.io/_posts/2020-11-15-Basketball-The-Final-Week-2.md

 ---
 layout: post
-title: Basketball Stat-tastic — Log of the Final Project, Week 2
+title: Basketball Stat-tastic — Log of the Final Project, Week II
 ---
 #### In which I 'finish' the backend, and start planning the front